Lillian Hollister: Career

 In 1893, she was elected Great Commander of the Ladies of the Maccabees.
 Her trained executive talents were manifested throughout the state in building up the organization and in harmonizing and unifying the work, since which time thousands of members and scores of new Hives were added.
 During the first eight months of her official life, she held over 200 meetings, besides keeping up the work of the office as the executive officer of the State.
 She was clear in her rulings and careful to see the justice of a measure from a legal standpoint.
 At the Biennial Review of the Supreme Hive, May, 1895, Hollister was elected Supreme Commander of the Supreme Hive.
 With her experience, talent and executive force her election insured the prosperity and growth of the Order.

 Personal life

 Recognizing the commanding influence of woman in advancing the interests of the church and of all humanitarian institutions, she was slow to favor woman in politics, but later became a convert to the principle of the woman suffrage movement.

 She had one son.
-Hollister died at Lilley, Michigan, August 4, 1911, and was buried at Woodmere Cemetery, Detroit, Michigan.
+Hollister died at Lilley, Michigan, August 4, 1911, and was buried at Woodmere Cemetery in Detroit, Michigan.